Welkro/seismic-activity-alerting-application/README.md

 ## Introduction

 Seismic hazard mapping applications, pivotal in monitoring and assessing earthquake risks, provide real-time data visualization and analysis for informed decision-making by scientists, engineers, and policymakers.
 In the era of technological advancement, Python has emerged as a potent tool for developing these applications.
-This article, specifically tailored for our audience of scientists, engineers, and policymakers, delves into the development of a real-time Python seismic hazard mapping application, showcasing the use of LightningChart Python and other essential libraries.
+This article delves into the development of a real-time Python seismic hazard mapping application, showcasing the use of LightningChart Python and other essential libraries.

 ## What is a Seismic Hazard Mapping Application?